What product is used?

 What happens during my consultation?

-Botox® is a prescription only medicine (POM).
+Botulinum Toxin A is a prescription only medicine (POM).
 It is prescribed and administered by a medical professional holding the relevant prescribing qualification ONLY after a face to face consultation/assessment.
-During your consultation a detailed medical history will be taken, helping the medical specialist to determine whether Botox® is an appropriate medicine for you to receive and whether it will help you achieve the results that you are looking for.
-This will also reduce the risk of any unwanted side effects from Botox®.
+During your consultation a detailed medical history will be taken, helping the medical specialist to determine whether Botulinum Toxin A is an appropriate medicine for you to receive and whether it will help you achieve the results that you are looking for.
+This will also reduce the risk of any unwanted side effects from the treatment.
 During this consultation the potential risks and aftercare recommendations are discussed, helping you determine whether this form of injectable treatment is really right for you.

 What happens during my treatment appointment?

-Local anaesthetic topical cream can be applied to the areas to be injected prior to the treatment if necessary, the skin is cleaned with alcohol.
+Local anaesthetic topical cream can be applied to the areas to be injected prior to the treatment if necessary, the skin is cleaned and disinfected.

-the Botox® is mixed with a small amount of sodium chloride and injected using a syringe with a tiny needle.
-The Botox is injected into muscle/just underneath the skin.
+the Botulinum Toxin A is mixed with a small amount of sodium chloride and injected using a syringe with a tiny needle.
+The medicine is injected into muscle/just underneath the skin or occasionally intradermally.
 Some patients describe this as a pinch.

 What’s the aftercare advice?